Vitor Júnior

-Vítor Silva Assis de Oliveira Jr. known as Vítor Júnior or just Júnior (born September 15, 1986 in Porto Alegre), is a Brazilian attacking midfielder who plays for São José.
+Vítor Silva Assis de Oliveira Jr. known as Vítor Júnior or just Júnior (born September 15, 1986 in Porto Alegre), is a Brazilian attacking midfielder who plays for Inter de Santa Maria.

 He also known as Júnior Juninho or just Juninho in Europe.

 He was signed by Kawasaki Frontale in 2008, he then signed a new deal in January 2009.

 In July 2018, Júnior joined Siam Navy on a one-year deal.